Yuan171003/Franta/README.md

 [中文说明](README.zh-CN.md)

 Remark.
-If you have any question regarding to the proofs listed in this repository, please contact:<br>
+If you have any question regarding to the proofs listed in this repository, please contact the author:<br>
 Yuan Lu<br>
 ETH Zürich<br>
 yuan.lu@math.ethz.ch<br>